Save money charging EV

 The Chargemap mobile app now features a ‘Savings’ filter section.
 In particular, you’ll find a feature for displaying ‘Stations offering discounts’ with the Chargemap Pass.
 You can see the percentage discount applied and the name of the network in question.
 Once you’ve applied the filter, all you have to do is scroll through the map to find charging stations offering reduced rates around you.

 The aim of this new feature is to offer even more attractive rates with the Chargemap Pass.
-And our team will be pulling out all the stops in 2024 to bring you great promotional offers on many networks across Europe!
+And our team will be pulling out all the stops to bring you great promotional offers on many networks across Europe!

 Charging your car free of charge